 Income Protection FAQs

-The usual choices are 2 years, 5 years, until age 65, or until age 70.
+The usual options available with most insurers are 2 years, 5 years, until age 65, or until age 70.
 Choosing a payment period of 5 years means that you'd receive claim payments for a maximum of 5 years.
 If you choose a "till age 65" payment period, your payments would continue until you reach age 65 (as long as you're disabled during that time).
 If you are wanting to keep your premiums at a more affordable level, you could choose a shorter payment period.

 Your income protection payments won't start until after your Wait Period.
 You choose the waiting period (though there is often a minimum of a month).
 The waiting period that's right for you depends on your situation and how long you could realistically get by without an income (for example do you have savings or an emergency fund you could use to tide you over?).